nagytech/parrote/README.md

 The admin account admin@admin.com / password allows the user to access the administrative panel where they can view the list of currently active users.

-In addition, the admin can ban a user which will force a logout on the next HTTP request.
+The admin user can use the 'Users Page' to monitor the online activity status of site users.
+From this page, the admin also has the ability to expire user sessions and 'remotely force a logout'.
+In addition, the admin can ban a user from using their account.

 ### Logout
 Users can log out at any time using the logout button in the upper right hand corner.